We are excited to announce that we have added new foods to the SHAPE Nutrition Protocol!

-Before we get into these changes, please note, if you have the 8th Edition of the Program Guidebook, you do not need to purchase a new copy.
-Simply click here to download an insert you can place into your 8th Edition on pages 16-17 which will include all of the changes made to the Nutrition Protocol.
+Before we get into these changes, please note, if you have an older copy of the 8th Edition of the Program Guidebook, you do not need to purchase a new copy.
+Simply click here to download an insert you can place into pages 16-17 which will include all of the changes made to the Nutrition Protocol.
 (If you have a 7th Edition or earlier, we highly recommend purchasing a new Program Guidebook through your SHAPE practitioner.)

-Here’s a list of NEW approved foods and other changes for Phase I: Fast Track Cleanse
+Here’s a list of NEW approved foods and other changes for Phase I: FasTrac Cleanse

 - Daikon radish